 Do They Use Espresso?

 You can actually visit another article of mine where you can explore the differences between the Frappuccino and the frappe in detail.

-With that being said, here’s if espresso is being used in the making of a Starbucks Frappuccino:
+That being said, here’s if espresso is being used in the making of a Starbucks Frappuccino:

 You can also ask the barista to have your Frappuccino made with a shot of espresso instead of Frappuccino Roast.

-Have in mind though, that this might make the texture of your drink different, as espresso always comes out of the machine hot.
+Have in mind though, that this may make the texture of your drink different, as espresso always comes out of the machine hot.

 By adding the hot espresso to the icy blended Frappuccino, the drink will become a bit more watery.

-If you want to have a decaf Frappuccino from the coffee line, the only way is with a shot of decaf espresso.
+Furthermore, if you want to have a decaf Frappuccino from the coffee line, the only way is with a shot of decaf espresso.